Ridhi2207/DC-DC-Buck-Converter/README.md

 ## Conclusion

-The buck converter successfully steps down 12.5 V DC input to approximately 7.5 V output at 1 A load current.
+The buck converter successfully steps down a 12.5 V DC input to approximately 7.5 V output at 1 A load current.
 Hardware and MATLAB results confirm the expected operation in CCM, and DCM is demonstrated by reducing the switching frequency.